 If you're planning to use Canvas Groups so your students can collaborate in small groups on assignments or discussions, we've created a module to scaffold students in using the features available in groups, which include Pages, Files, Discussions, Announcements, and Collaborations.
 Here's a PDF with the link to the downloadable module and instructions for using it in your Canvas course.
-Note: Canvas Conferences, a video conferencing tool, is no longer available in Canvas.

-As you're planning to move your classes online, you should consider your students' needs, preferences, and circumstances.
+When teaching your classes online, you should consider your students' needs, preferences, and circumstances.
 We've created a brief Canvas survey that you can import into your course and ask your students to complete.
 Here is a PDF version that you can preview.
 And here is a PDF with the link to the downloadable survey and instructions for using it in your Canvas course.
 If you need help, feel free to contact Instructional Consulting.

 Keep Teaching website [IU’s primary resource] This site is being updated frequently with information on pedagogy and technology.
 See in particular the modules available in Canvas Commons that you can import into your Canvas courses that will help students learn tools that may be unfamiliar to them.
 As always, if you need help, contact Instructional Consulting.

 Instructional Continuity in Emergencies [pdf from SoE Instructional Consulting] We are recommending live Zoom classes only as a short-term solution.
 Consider ways in which you can engage your students through asynchronous learning activities and resources with formative feedback.
 This document describes numerous instructional methods and links to videos and further resources for using Zoom and Canvas.